MeltwaterArchive/storyplayer/v2/using/stories/the-checkpoint.md

 ## The Checkpoint Is Not Persistent

-When your story test finishes, Storyplayer destroys the checkpoint object.  _The checkpoint is not persistent between test runs._ You're always guaranteed to start with an empty checkpoint at the start of your test.
+When your test finishes, Storyplayer destroys the checkpoint object.  _The checkpoint is not persistent between test runs._ You're always guaranteed to start with an empty checkpoint at the start of your test.
 This helps ensure that your tests are more likely to be deterministic - that the tests behave the same way every time they execute.

 ## When To Use The Checkpoint